 Best Neighborhoods in Oakland

-Choose these areas if you want restaurants, cafés, nightlife, and transit close by.
+Consider these six neighborhoods below if you want restaurants, cafés, nightlife, and transit close by.

 Downtown & Uptown Core